greatbigstorm/bigstorm-stage-plugin/readme.txt

 Big Storm Staging is a simple plugin that prevents search engines from indexing staging sites.
 When activated on a domain ending with .greatbigstorm.com, it will:

-* Override the default robots.txt content and add a "Disallow: /" directive to prevent crawling
 * Return HTTP 410 (Gone) for page requests identified as coming from known search crawlers (e.g., Googlebot)
+* Optionally add a "Disallow: /" directive to robots.txt to prevent crawling
-* Optionally, you can configure a custom staging domain match (a full domain like "staging.example.com" or a suffix like ".greatbigstorm.com") in Settings → Big Storm Staging (default: .greatbigstorm.com)
+* Configure a custom staging domain match (a full domain like "staging.example.com" or a suffix like ".greatbigstorm.com") in Settings → Big Storm Staging (default: .greatbigstorm.com)

 Key features:

 * Automatically detects staging domains ending with .greatbigstorm.com
-* Adds "Disallow: /" to robots.txt on staging domains
 * Returns HTTP 410 (Gone) to search crawlers requesting pages on staging
+* Optional robots.txt blocking (disabled by default to allow 410 responses)
 * No configuration needed - works out of the box
 * Only affects staging domains, leaving production sites untouched
 * Can be safely removed once the site is launched to production